 What is it that you need to look for in an SDI cable?
 Should you go for an HDMI connector or an SDI one?

-We take a look at the SDI interface, the different types of SDI cables, and how these can be a better choice in many instances.
+We look at the SDI interface, the different types of SDI cables, and how these can be a better choice in many instances.

 Do cables such as SDI or HDMI confuse you?
 Don’t worry.
 This article will help you pass through the turbulent waters of cable.

-Whether you are watching a live show or just regular television, SDI cable is what that is bringing you that feed.
+Whether watching a live show or regular television, SDI cable brings you that feed.
 The reason for the SDI cables preference over other cables is: